Mohammad-ali-ghasemian/Ghasemian-Calculator/README.md

 Simplity and Beauty of QC is the strength of this windows application.

-TO USE THE PROGRAM ALL YOU HAVE TO DO IS TO DOWNLOAD THE EXE FILE ON THE MAIN PAGE.
+TO USE THE PROGRAM ALL YOU HAVE TO DO IS TO DOWNLOAD THE ZIP FILE ON THE MAIN PAGE.

 Just saying again, keep it simple and have fun !